Panforte 250 g

 Description

-Panforte is a typical and traditional Christmas cake.
+Panforte is a traditional Christmas cake in Italy.

-Marabissi's Panforte is the result of processing and baking a dough made with quality raw materials: flour, candied fruit, almonds, sugar, honey and spices.
+Marabissi's Panforte is the result of processing and baking a dough made with quality ingredients: flour, candied fruit, almonds, sugar, honey and spices.

-The Panforte created by Marabissi for Mattei is a mix between the two most famous and well-known panfortes (panpepato) and Panforte Margherita (which does not have caramelized sugars).
+The Panforte created by Marabissi for Mattei is a mix between the two most famous and well-known panfortes: The Panpepato and Panforte Margherita (which does not have caramelized sugars).

-The amount of caramel (it is actually caramelized sugar and not toppings or artificial flavors) was measured by listening and trying to satisfy the expectations of Mattei (Rolando Beramendi), as well as the mix of spices which is completely original compared to the spices commonly used for the production of Panforte itself, having included star anise and Pimenta dioica.
+The amount of caramel (it is actually caramelized sugar and not toppings or artificial flavours) was measured by listening and trying to satisfy the expectations of Mattei (Rolando Beramendi), as well as the mix of spices which is completely original compared to the spices commonly used for the production of Panforte itself, having included star anise and allspice.

 Each Panforte is unique and different from the others and the irregularity is given by the craftsmanship and the completely manual processing, for example you could recognize one of the last panfortes of the dough, by the fact that in this case the quantity of almonds visible on the surface would be very high; the last pieces become clearly more "precious" and delicious for the many almonds, but also a little more irregular since crushing this part of the dough by hand and completely "filling" the band is definitely more difficult than the first part of the dough itself.